 Author – Ayantika Dey

 We are all familiar with rooftop kitchen gardens and greenhouses within apartments or multi-storeyed buildings.
 So why not take this a bit further to prevent a food crisis and make ample use of available sunlight?

-Vertical urban agriculture is essentially made up of growing all kinds of fruits, vegetables, and flowers high-rise towers 20–30 stories tall or taller that provide a temperature-controlled environment.
+Vertical urban agriculture is essentially made up of growing all kinds of fruits, vegetables, and flowers in high-rise towers 20–30 stories tall that provide a temperature-controlled environment.
 Plants are fertilized with compost and irrigated with nutrient-rich water provided through soil-less conditions known as “Hydroponics”.
 This process eliminates the need for any pesticides and chemical fertilizers.

-Evidently, Vertical farming could be the simple yet effective and eco-friendly innovation for meeting the food requirements of the future generation.
+Evidently, vertical farming in India could be the simple yet effective and eco-friendly innovation for meeting the food requirements of the future generation.
 If designed properly, it may eliminate the need to create additional farmland and help create a cleaner environment.
 Without the use of chemicals for mass production the crops will be organic and even the loss of products due to harmful weather conditions can be prevented.
 Unlike traditional farming in non-tropical areas, indoor farming can produce crops year-round with an increased rate of productivity.
 Since the crops would be sold in the same infrastructure in which they are grown, there will not be any need to transport them between production points and the sales market, in turn resulting in less spoilage and cheaper costs.

 Mass-producing plants within hermetically sealed, artificial environments that have little to do with the outside world will be energy inefficient.
-Pollination by insects and other natural agents have no role in vertical farming, so this intricate activity has to be done manually, which again results in cost increase.
+Pollinators such as insects and other natural agents have no role in vertical farming, so this intricate activity has to be done manually, which again results in cost increase.
 However, if this innovative farming method becomes feasible, then it may rob the jobs of conventional farmers, in turn harming the agricultural economy!